NextGenRF-Design-Inc/bytepipe_sdk/hardware/BytePipe_x900x/Overview/Overview.md

 # UART

 The BytePipe_x9002 has two dedicated UART channels, UART0 and UART1.
 Both channels operate at the host defined VCCIO voltage.
 They are connected to PS bank 500 and routed to the two internal PS UART channels.
 The following table shows the BBP connections.
-Each UART can be configured for any standard baud rate from 110baud to 921600 baud.
+Each UART can be configured for any standard baud rate from 110 baud to 921600 baud.
 If additional UART channels or non-standard baud rates are required, they can be implemented using the programmable logic and connected to a combination of IO_L[x]_N/P pins.

 |  Signal             | BBP Pin     | Description                  |
 |---------------------|-------------|------------------------------|